 Onboard Charger Components

-The Onboard Charger (OBC) in electric vehicles consists of four main printed circuit boards (PCBs) – Filter board, Power Supply Board, Control Board, and Driver Board. as shown in the image below:
+The Onboard Charger (OBC) in electric vehicles consists of four main printed circuit boards (PCBs) – Filter board, Power Supply Board, Control Board, and Driver Board, as shown in the image below:

 Diagram illustrating the organization and interrelation of printed circuit boards (PCBs) in an On-Board Charger (OBC) system.
 The PCBs include a Filter Board, Power Supply Board, Control Board, and Driver Board.
 The Filter Board is responsible for filtering out Differential and Common Mode Electromagnetic Interference (EMI) noise.
 The Power Supply Board comprises AC-DC and DC-DC conversion sections, addressing rectification, Power Factor Correction (PFC), and voltage regulation.
 The Control Board, housing a microcontroller (MCU) and acting as a Pulse-Width Modulation (PWM) controller, communicates with the Driver Board.
 The Driver Board serves as a gate (switch) driver, facilitating communication between the MCU and switches on the Power Supply Board.
 The diagram aids in understanding the functional components and their relationships within the OBC system.